dbbs-lab/bsb-core/docs/morphologies/intro.rst

 --------------------

-The most common way of telling the framework which morphologies to use is through :class:`MorphologySelectors <.placement.indicator.MorphologySelector>`.
-A selector should implement :meth:`~.placement.indicator.MorphologySelector.validate` and :meth:`~.placement.indicator.MorphologySelector.pick` methods.
+The most common way of telling the framework which morphologies to use is through :class:`MorphologySelectors <.morphologies.selector.MorphologySelector>`.
+A selector should implement :meth:`~.morphologies.selector.MorphologySelector.validate` and :meth:`~.morphologies.selector.MorphologySelector.pick` methods.

 ``validate`` can be used to assert that all the required morphologies are present, while ``pick`` needs to return ``True``/``False`` to include a morphology or not.
 Both methods